fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 - 🐛 Fix: removes "None" from Talent selection
 - 💄🐛 UI/Fix: corrects the player character sheet cut on the bottom
 - 🐛 Fix: Chargen issue when re-roll character
+- 🐛 Fix: remove click/roll functionality from the limited character sheet

 v4.3.0
 - Improvement: any roll using the `/r` chat command now shows the result of the roll directly